Francisco Hernandez (politician): Parliamentary career

-Following his entry to Parliament, Hernandez was appointed to the petitions select committee as the Green member and designated as the party spokesperson for Public Services, Tertiary Education and Emergency Management and Recovery.
+Following his entry to Parliament, Hernandez was appointed to the petitions select committee as the Green member and designated as the party spokesperson for Public Services, Tertiary Education and Emergency Management and Recovery and was later designated as the party spokesperson for Regulation, Statistics and Science, Innovation and Technology.
+In November 2024 he was named on The Post's 'Parliament backbenchers to watch' and in December 2025 he was named The Posts "Rookie on the rise" in parliament.